 Image caption: Materials from NTU CCA Singapore’s artists’ files, 2018.

 The Public Studio

 The Public Studio consists of two workshops in which the public will be able to work first-hand with invited local artists who are also educators in the arts field.
 Through these workshops, the public and artists will have the opportunity to generate tangible interpretations of the resources in the Public Resource Platform.

-These collaborative discussions on contemporary subjects found in the artists files aim to provide a better understanding of how the Centre’s resource plaform can be utilised beyond the intended context of curatorial research.
+These collaborative discussions on contemporary subjects found in the artists’ files, aim to provide a better understanding of how the Public Resource Platform can be utilised beyond the intended context of curatorial research.
 Insights derived from these workshops will be exhibited on the walls throughout the course of the show as demonstrations of the experimental processes.